Explore our policy recommendations for breaking down language barriers

 Please note that third party cookies may not be controlled by us and are part of your agreement with the third party, e.g. if you are logged in to Facebook or Google.
 However, most internet browsers give you the facility to delete cookies that you do not want stored on your device.
 If you think you have received a cookie from one of our websites that is not listed below then please contact us.

 You can block cookies by activating the setting on your browser that allows you to refuse the setting of all or some cookies.
-However, if you use your browser settings to block all cookies (including essential cookies) you may not be able to access parts of our website.
+However, if you use your browser settings to block all cookies (including strictly necessary cookies) you may not be able to access parts of our website.

-Except for essential cookies, all cookies will expire after 3 years.
+Except for strictly necessary cookies, all cookies will expire after 3 years.

-You don't have to accept cookies if you do not want to.
+You do not have to accept cookies if you do not want to.
 If you would like your web browser to automatically block them, you can do so by examining your browser's settings.

 We will use technical and organisational measures to safeguard your personal information.
 While we will use reasonable endeavours to safeguard your personal information, the use of the internet is not always entirely secure and we cannot guarantee the security or integrity of any personal information transferred from you or to you through the internet.

 You may change your registered details in any way or cancel the registration by emailing or writing to us.
 You are also entitled to access the information we hold about you.
 If you would like to access your information, please contact us using the contact details below.